CSIRT-SK/viruschecker/README.md

 You can use it directly or with the provided gateway or client applications.

 The API endpoints are documented [here](docs/rest-api/rest-api.md)

+### 2.2 Extend driver

+If you want to support some new antivirus in driver or modify the existing configuration, this [guide](docs/driver/extensions.md) is the place to go.

 3 Deploy gateway
 ----------------